Getting the Most Out of Your Building Loan

 When the home is fully built, you will begin to repay both principal and interest on the loan.

 What Happens if I Make Changes to My Home During Construction?

 Changes to the original house plan happen all the time during home construction.
 If you decide you want to make a change that could alter the value of the home, you should typically speak to your lender before proceeding with those changes.

 They could be things like increasing or decreasing the home’s square footage or adding or subtracting the number of stories.

-Smaller changes and tweaks might not need to be approved with your lender, but it’s always best to check what their specific policy is before proceeding.
+Smaller changes and tweaks might not need to be approved by your lender, but it’s always best to check what their specific policy is before proceeding.

-It is important to note, however, that unless you have made provisions for potential overages in your original loan, you will need to pay cash for these expenses upon construction’s completion.
+However, it is essential to note that unless you have made provisions for potential overages in your original loan, you will need to pay cash for these expenses upon construction’s completion.

 Do I Need a Construction Loan for the Entire Process?

-Additionally, it’s very tricky to get a construction loan on a home that is already under construction.
-Even if you think you will be able to build your house with cash, it’s a good idea to have a chat with a construction loan representative and your contractor to get a true idea of the project’s costs.
+Additionally, it’s very tricky to get a construction loan on an already under-construction home.
+Even if you think you will be able to build your house with cash, it’s a good idea to chat with a construction loan representative and your contractor to get an accurate picture of the project’s costs.

 Most banks offer loans but not choices.
-One way to get different choices is to go shopping at each bank in town.
-This takes time but is normally worth the effort.
+One way to get different options is to go shopping at each bank in town.
+This takes time but usually is worth the effort.
 Call your local banks and ask for the construction loan department or a construction loan officer.
 Ask friends and family about their banking loan experiences.